devsecops/firebolt/README.md

-# firebolt
+# Firebolt
 =====

+Firebolt is a DevSecOps project that helps the community collect and enumerate different types of attacks to be used in the Continuous Delivery of software features.
+The project is intended to provide a library and catalog of attacks to help DevOps teams test and continuously measure baseline drift.
+Firebolt will provide functionality for cataloging attacks to be included within software to support automated evaluation of attack surface during the preparation and deployment of software.
+Like quality checks, attacks are intended to help DevOps teams evaluate their software implementation and detect issues quickly so that they can be fixed.

-Firebolt is a DevSecOps project that helps enumerate and replicate different types of attacks.
-The project is currently focusing on Gauntlt and AttackIQ as our primary sources of attacks.
-However, as we recieve feedback and contributions we expect the project to develop into a more robust attack sharing platform.
+The DevSecOps community is currently focusing on developing the Firebolt platform by understanding the templates used in Gauntlt and AttackIQ.
+However, as we recieve feedback and contributions we expect the project to develop into a more robust attack sharing platform and intend for DevOps teams to add these checks to there software repositories.

 ## Prerequisites